 #4 Decorative arts museum

 The ceramics and the tiles are the stars of this museum.
 The ceramics are some of the best produced in Portugal, particularly the blue ceramics from the 16th-18th centuries.
 These were produced in Darque, Viana do Castelo.
 Also, blue and white are the typical Portuguese tiles in the museum.
-The collection is huge and occupies 3 full rooms.
-Mostly they represent hunting and other noble scenes but there’s also a beautiful collection that evokes the continents known at the time.
+The collection is enormous and occupies 3 full rooms.
+Primarily they represent hunting and other noble scenes, but there’s also a beautiful collection that evokes the continents known at the time.

 #5 Gil Eannes Hospital Ship

-After many years it became obsolete and in the 90s it was ready to be dismantled when it was salvaged in the last minute by the people of Viana do Castelo.
-The ship was completely refurbished and became one of the most important attractions in Viana.
-It’s anchored in front of the city and it is now a museum.
+After many years it became obsolete, and in the 90s, it was ready to be dismantled when it was salvaged at the last minute by the people of Viana do Castelo.
+The ship was completely refurbished and became one of the most essential attractions in Viana.
+It’s anchored in front of the city, and it is now a museum.

 You can visit the Gil Eannes, all of it – all the decks, the chambers, the engine room, the kitchen, and obviously the hospital.
 For those who love boats, it’s an opportunity not to be missed.
 The ship also has plenty of information about the Portuguese cod fishing fleet and process.
-It’s a really interesting thing to do in Viana and it will help understand how important cod was, back in the day.
+It’s a really interesting thing to do in Viana, and it will help us understand how vital cod was back in the day.

-The Gil Eannes is our favorite attraction in Viana, it’s fascinating, educative and fun!
+The Gil Eannes is our favorite attraction in Viana, it’s fascinating, educative, and fun!
 For adults and kids.
-Just the ship would be enough of a reason to go to Viana do Castelo, but as you can see there are plenty of others!
+Just the ship would be enough reason to go to Viana do Castelo, but as you can see, there are plenty of others!